-Government) include Fannie Mae and Freddie Mac.
+Government-related guarantors (i.e., not backed by the full faith and credit of the U.S. Government) include Fannie Mae and Freddie Mac.
 Fannie Mae is a government-sponsored corporation owned by stockholders.
 It is subject to general regulation by the Federal Housing Finance Authority ("FHFA").
 Fannie Mae purchases residential mortgages from a list of approved seller/servicers that include state and federally chartered savings and loan associations, mutual savings banks, commercial banks, credit unions and mortgage bankers.
 Fannie Mae guarantees the timely payment of principal and interest on pass-through securities that it issues, but those securities are not backed by the full faith and credit of the U.S. Government.